schriftgestalt/GlyphsSDK/GlyphsFileFormat/GlyphsFileFormatv2.md

     - <code><strong>leftMetricsKey</strong>: string</code> – The left metrics key of the layer.
     - <code><strong>rightMetricsKey</strong>: string</code> – The right metrics key of the layer.
     - <code><strong>widthMetricsKey</strong>: string</code> – The width metrics key of the layer.
     - <code><strong>name</strong>: string = ""</code> – The name of the layer.
-Master layers and other special layers display a name in the Glyphs UI that is derived from the layers role (for example, the name of the master that the layer belongs to).
+Master layers and other special layers display a name in the Glyphs UI that is derived from the layer’s role (for example, the name of the master that the layer belongs to).
 These derived names are not written to the file.
 Instead, this name is only displayed in the UI for non-special layers (like backup layers).
     - <code><strong>paths</strong>: array = []</code> – The paths of the layer.
  See [`path`](#spec-glyphs-1-path) for items.
     - <code><strong>userData</strong>: object = {}</code> – Custom data associated with the layer.
 See [`userData`](#spec-glyphs-1-userData).